zyx1121/pytoys/README.md

 pytoys currently includes the following toys:

-- `ssh_command_runner` : A tool to run commands on multiple devices via SSH, supporting YAML configuration files, logging, and parallel execution.
+- `ssh_run` : A tool to run commands on multiple devices via SSH, supporting YAML configuration files, logging, and parallel execution.

+- `jenkins_ctl`: A tool to configure Jenkins parameters and trigger or query Jenkins job statuses.

 ## Installation